 Career Girl (January 11, 1944)

-Released January 11, 1944: (running time 1 hour and 7 minutes) Her boyfriend in Kansas City thinks she should be home with him instead of chasing a career on Broadway, but Joan is determined to find success on the stage.
+Released January 11, 1944: (running time 1 hour and 7 minutes) Her boyfriend in Kansas City thinks she should be his wife and homemaker instead of chasing a career on Broadway, but Joan is determined to find success on the stage.

 Produced by Jack Schwarz